Relativistic Cooper pairing in the microscopic limit of chiral random matrix theory: Introduction

 \section{Introduction}

-Random matrix theory (RMT) enjoys broad applications in mathematics, physics, statistics, biology, information theory and engineering \cite{Mehtabook,AGZbook,Akemann:2011csh,CDbook}.
-In physics, RMT has long been used to describe universal energy level fluctuations of quantum-chaotic Hamiltonians \cite{Guhr:1997ve,Haakebook}.
-In nuclear and elementary particle physics, RMT having the same global symmetries as QCD was employed to understand various aspects of dynamical symmetry breaking in low-energy hadron physics \cite{Halasz:1998qr,Verbaarschot:2000dy,Vanderheyden:2011iq}.
-It is well established that spontaneous breaking of chiral symmetry in QCD with massless quarks is tightly linked to the accumulation of near-zero eigenvalues of the Dirac operator \cite{Banks:1979yr}.
-The spectral fluctuations of Dirac eigenvalues on the scale $\sim 1/(V_4\Sigma)$, with $V_4$ the spacetime volume and $\Sigma$ the chiral condensate $|\langle\bar\psi\psi\rangle|$, are universal and can be described \emph{exactly} by chirally symmetric RMT \cite{Verbaarschot:2000dy,Verbaarschot:2005rj}.
-This limit of QCD is known as the $\epsilon$-regime \cite{Gasser:1987ah,Leutwyler:1992yt,Osborn:1998qb}.
+Random matrix theory (RMT) has found broad applications in mathematics, physics, statistics, biology, information theory, and engineering \cite{Mehtabook,AGZbook,Akemann:2011csh,CDbook}.
+In physics, RMT has long been used to describe universal energy-level fluctuations of quantum-chaotic Hamiltonians \cite{Guhr:1997ve,Haakebook}.
+In nuclear and elementary particle physics, RMT with the same global symmetries as QCD has been employed to elucidate various aspects of dynamical symmetry breaking in low-energy hadron physics \cite{Halasz:1998qr,Verbaarschot:2000dy,Vanderheyden:2011iq}.
+It is well established that spontaneous chiral symmetry breaking in QCD with massless quarks is intimately tied to the accumulation of near-zero eigenvalues of the Dirac operator \cite{Banks:1979yr}.
+Spectral fluctuations of the Dirac eigenvalues on the scale $\sim 1/(V_4\Sigma)$, where $V_4$ is the spacetime volume and $\Sigma$ denotes the chiral condensate $|\langle\bar\psi\psi\rangle|$, are universal and can be described \emph{exactly} by chirally symmetric RMT.
+This limit of QCD, in which the partition function is dominated by the zero modes of the Nambu--Goldstone fields, is known as the $\epsilon$-regime \cite{Gasser:1987ah,Leutwyler:1992yt,Osborn:1998qb}.
+It is mathematically equivalent to the \emph{microscopic} large-$N$ limit of chiral RMT \cite{Shuryak:1992pi,Verbaarschot:1997bf,Verbaarschot:2000dy,Verbaarschot:2005rj}.
+In contrast, there have also been attempts to take the \emph{macroscopic} large-$N$ limit of chiral RMT to probe symmetry breaking and phase transitions in QCD.
+The goal of the latter is to construct a phenomenological Ginzburg--Landau-type thermodynamic potential for QCD in terms of macroscopic order parameters, without focusing on the universal fluctuations of Dirac eigenvalues at the scale $1/(V_4\Sigma)$.
+By contrast, chiral RMT in the microscopic limit magnifies this particular region of the spectrum and is not designed to capture the global phase diagram of QCD.
+In this sense, the two approaches are complementary.
+Eigenvalue distribution functions obtained analytically from chiral RMT in the microscopic limit have been used to determine $\Sigma$ in lattice QCD simulations \cite{PhysRevD.76.054503}.

+If one wishes to investigate nuclear and quark matter in the interior of compact stars, one must introduce a chemical potential $\mu$; the Dirac operator then ceases to be anti-Hermitian, and its eigenvalues spread over the complex plane.
+A natural question is whether the powerful framework of RMT can be applied to QCD at nonzero chemical potential.
+In the $\varepsilon$-regime, i.e., $\mu\to0$ and $V_4\to\infty$ with $V_4F_\pi^2\mu^2\sim 1$, where $F_\pi$ is the pion decay constant, substantial progress has been made \cite{Akemann:2007rf}.
+RMTs that explicitly incorporate $\mu$ were proposed \cite{Stephanov:1996ki,Osborn:2004rf}, and the microscopic spectral functions were worked out in full detail \cite{Splittorff:2003cu,Osborn:2004rf,Akemann:2004dr}.